 Fan-favorite Eddie House re-joins the Heat

-House previously played three seasons in Miami (2000-03), tallying 7.0 points, 1.6 assists and 1.5 rebounds before being signed to a two-year, $1.6 million free agent contract by the Los Angeles Clippers in August 2003.
+He started his career with the Heat (2000-03), tallying 7.0 points, 1.6 assists and 1.5 rebounds before being signed to a two-year, $1.6 million free agent contract by the Los Angeles Clippers in August 2003.
 The following off-season, he was traded to the Charlotte Bobcats, along with Melvin Ely, for two second-round draft picks.
 He was waived by the Bobcats in December 2004, and subsequently picked up by the Milwaukee Bucks on a two-year minimum contract deal.
 He was again waived mid-season, this time by the Bucks in January 2005.

-Eddie then agreed to a string of short-term deals.
+He then agreed to a string of short-term deals.
 He signed a rest-of-season contract with the Sacramento Kings in 2004-05, followed by one-year contracts with the Phoenix Suns, New Jersey Nets and Boston Celtics.
 In July of 2008, the Celtics re-signed him to a two-year $5.5 million contract.
 After nearly three years in Boston, he was traded to the Knicks at last season’s trade deadline, in a deal that featured Nate Robinson.
 He has career averages of 7.6 points, 1.6 assists and 1.7 rebounds in 17.3 minutes per game.

-Now at 32 years old, House figures to end his career where it started, with the Miami Heat in sunny South Florida.
+Now at 32 years old, House figures to end his career where it started, with the Miami Heat in South Florida.
 His current two-year, $2,751,688 contract will take him to $15,558,079 over his twelve NBA seasons.